-Doctors and researchers agree that diarrhea can be caused by a variety of factors.
-The most common causes of diarrhea in babies includes feeding issues (such as a sensitivity to a food in the mother’s diet if the baby is breastfed), cow’s milk protein allergy, and intestinal viruses.
-Getting to the cause of your baby’s diarrhea is key for relief.
-If your baby is experiencing diarrhea, you should speak with your pediatrician to help discover why.
+Doctors and researchers agree that baby diarrhea can be caused by a variety of factors.
+The most common causes of diarrhea in babies includes feeding issues (such as a sensitivity to a food in the mother’s diet if the baby is breastfed), cow’s milk allergy, and intestinal viruses.
+Learn about these potential baby diarrhea causes and find out when you should speak with your pediatrician if your baby is experiencing diarrhea.

 Baby Diarrhea Caused by a Food Sensitivity

 If you’re breastfeeding, your baby may react to something you’ve eaten.
-The best way to find out: Eliminate certain foods from your diet on a trial basis, with the help of your pediatrician.
-You’ll likely be advised to keep a food diary and note a pattern of symptoms when you consume certain foods.
+The best way to find out if this is the cause of your baby's diarrhea: eliminate certain foods from your diet on a trial basis, with the help of your pediatrician.
+You’ll likely be advised to keep a food diary and note a pattern of behaviors when you consume certain foods.